 Direction

-Continue southwards via Odeonsplatz, named after the concert hall that King Ludiwg I once had built here.
+Your route continues southwards across Odeonsplatz, which was named after the concert hall that King Ludiwg I once had built here.
 After the Second World War, it was converted into the Ministry of the Interior.
 You cycle past the Hofgarten, a 400-year-old park, and arrive at Max-Joseph-Platz.

 Max-Joseph-Platz

 The bronze monument in the centre of the square depicts Maximilian I Joseph of Bavaria.
 The square was named after him.
-After a Franciscan monastery was demolished here in 1802 to make room for a new National Theatre, the architect Leo von Klenze designed this square.
-Today, the Königsbau with the Academy of Fine Arts, the Residenztheater with the Bavarian State Theatre, the Bavarian State Opera in the National Theatre and the Palais Toerring-Jettenbach are located here.
-The construction of an underground car park in 1963 changed the appearance of the square.
-Nevertheless, much of the former charm can be felt thanks to the well-preserved buildings.
-Since 1990, the opera festival has been regularly broadcast here to the public.
+After a Franciscan monastery was demolished here in 1802 to make room for a new national theatre, the architect Leo von Klenze designed this square.
+Today it is home to the Königsbau with the Academy of Fine Arts, the Residenztheater with the Bavarian State Theatre, the Bavarian State Opera in the National Theatre and the Palais Toerring-Jettenbach.
+The appearance of the square was changed with the construction of an underground car park in 1963.
+Nevertheless, thanks to the well-preserved buildings, much of the former charm can still be felt.
+The opera festival has been broadcast here regularly since 1990.

 Max-Joseph-Platz